1871fotc/1871fotc.github.io/docs/stories/monumental-masons.md

 # Brisbane's Early Monumental Masons

-There are many beautiful monuments and headstones in Toowong Cemetery.
+There are many beautiful monuments and headstones in Toowong Cemetery sculpted by Brisbane's early Monumental Masons.
 <!--
 that reflect the skills of the stonemasons that carved them.
 Some stonemasons, preferred to call themselves ‘[Sculptors](https://trove.nla.gov.au/newspaper/article/39008541?searchTerm=Sculptor)’.
 -->